Tyler O'Neill Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.15 team ERA ranks 14th among all league pitching staffs.
+- The Cubs have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

-- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (104 total, 1.1 per game).
+- The Cubs surrender the fourth-fewest home runs in baseball (104 total, 1.1 per game).

-- Steele (9-3 with a 2.96 ERA and 87 strikeouts in 97 1/3 innings pitched) looks for his 10th victory when he makes the start for the Cubs, his 18th of the season.
+- Fulmer makes his first start of the season for the Cubs.

-- In his most recent appearance on Sunday, the left-hander went six innings against the Boston Red Sox, allowing six earned runs while surrendering 10 hits.
+- The 30-year-old righty pitched in relief in his most recent outing this season, one of 43 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.